RajenDharmendra/HDFS-Spark/Spark/Spark_SQL_SportsData_Analysis.md

 ***Note:*** Use the dataset given below:

-Data in -> HDFS-Spark/Spark/Dataset/Sports_data.txt of this github
+Data in -> HDFS-Spark/Spark/Dataset/Sports_data.txt of this github repo

 **Solution:-**